Ezku/equanimous-tribble/content/2-theoretical-framework/3-activity-theory.md

 ### Contradictions as a source of innovation

-Within practices, change may be attributed to a "functional failure" of the practice.
+Innovation tends to occur when there is pressure to change.
+Within practices, this pressure may be attributed to a "functional failure" of the practice.
 When the world changes, the way the practice used to work suddenly might not. \citep{miettinen2006sources} \citet{engestrom1987learning} describes these developing contradictions through a state of need that arises first as errors, disturbances or plain discontent with no apparent source.
 Disturbances are episodes of deviation from standard script (Engeström 1996, Norros 1996) or, simply, the breaking of a habit, and serve as indication that the system exhibits change potential.

 Contradictions alone are not sufficient for change.
 In activity systems, transformations occur by cycles of expansive learning where contradictions manifest as part of learning actions.  \citep{engestrom2000activity,engestrom2010studies} There are four different tiers of contradictions.
 Primary contradictions are latent, emergent and may appear within any nodes of the activity system.
 Secondary contradictions manifest openly _between_ nodes.
 When a part of practice changes but faces difficulty with other parts, that is called a tertiary contradiction.
 Finally, quaternary contradictions occur when the changed practice interacts with its neighboring activity systems.
 We may map these to the "ideal" epistemic cycle of learning actions presented in \citet{engestrom2010studies} as follows \citep{engestrom2001expansive}: